Parental leave, parental allowance and caring for sick child

 The supplement is paid out for a maximum period of 360 days for each child.
 You must apply for the parental benefit supplement within two years.

 The parental benefit supplement from the employer, together with the parental benefit, compensates for around 90% of the salary shortfall.
+Conditions for compensation are regulated by agreements and based on Försäkringskassan’s decision in each individual case.

 There is a special form in Primula that you fill in to receive the parental benefit supplement.
 Here too, you are to attach your statement from Försäkringskassan specifying the parental benefits paid out to you.